This letter in response to your recent article on The Commonwealth Project in Pearce, Ariz.

 - The only thing that is factual in this first paragraph is that Hall Stewart is a “good ol’ boy“.
 And as we all know by now, the good ol’ boy approach to protecting our water and lands are not acceptable.

 I was introduced to the Commonwealth mine by my economic geology professor, John Guilbert, in 1982.
 I worked on a drill program at the Commonwealth Project for Glamis Gold Corp in 1991.
 In 2009 I was informed that the Commonwealth Project was inactive and could be bought or optioned from the owners.
 With two partners I organized Commonwealth Silver and Gold Mining, Inc. in 2010.
 We organized the company in Canada because Canada has a regulatory system that oversees mineral exploration companies and Canadian investors are accustomed to taking the high risks associated with finding an economic mineral deposit.
 If the majority ownership of the company is Canadian it is because there are few John Waynes left in this country that have the cojones to invest the time, effort and money required to make discoveries and develop them to the benefit of the communities where they are found.

-- claims to have organized Commonwealth Silver and Gold Mining, Inc. in 2010.
-As previously stated, the company was founded by Michael Farrant, Founder, President and CEO of Commonwealth Silver (a Canadian mining company) and To add insult to injury, this Canadian organization has “proudly” raised an American flag on the mines peak, since we have called them out as Canadians. was brought in to represent the company as an all American “good ol’ boy” venture.
+- Hall Stewart claims to have organized Commonwealth Silver and Gold Mining, Inc. in 2010.
+As previously stated, the company was founded by Michael Farrant, Founder, President and CEO of Commonwealth Silver (a Canadian mining company) and Hall Stewart was brought in to represent the company as an all American “good ol’ boy” venture.
+To add insult to injury, this Canadian organization has “proudly” raised an American flag on the mines peak, since we have called them out as Canadians.

 - Commonwealth Silver was organized in Canada because they ARE A CANADIAN MINING COMPANY.